Future Fund

-The Future Fund is an independently managed sovereign wealth fund established in 2006 to strengthen the Australian Government's long-term financial position by making provision for unfunded superannuation liabilities for politicians and other public servants that will become payable during a period when an ageing population is likely to place significant pressure on the Commonwealth's finances.
-In 2021 the fund had US$143.7 billion in assets under management.
+The Future Fund is an independently managed sovereign wealth fund established in 2006 to strengthen the Australian Government's long-term financial position by making provision for unfunded superannuation liabilities for public servants that will become payable during a period when an ageing population is likely to place significant pressure on the Commonwealth's finances.

-The board of the Future Fund also manages another five public asset funds, giving it responsibility for investing over A$210 billion on behalf of the Australian Government.

 Purpose

 The legislation establishing the Future Fund describes its main object as being 'to strengthen the Commonwealth's long-term financial position'.
 While legislation permits withdrawals from the fund from 1 July 2020, the government indicated in 2017 it intends to allow the fund to continue to accumulate until at least 2026/27 before making withdrawals.
 The Investment Mandate for the Future Fund is to target a benchmark return of at least the Consumer Price Index + 4 to 5 per cent per annum over the long term, while taking an acceptable but not excessive level of risk.

-The Future Fund Board is currently also responsible for five other Australian sovereign wealth funds:
+The Future Fund Board is currently also responsible for six other Australian sovereign wealth funds: